CMU-CREATE-Lab/mingle/README.md

 # Multilevel Agglomerative Edge Bundling in JavaScript

-This is a JavaScript implementation of the paper [Multilevel Agglomerative Edge Bundling for Visualizing Large Graphs](http://yifanhu.net/PUB/edge_bundling.pdf) (Emden R. Gansner, Yifan Hu, Stephen North, Carlos Scheidegger).
+This repository contains a slightly altered version of [Philogb's](https://github.com/philogb/) JavaScript implementation of the paper [Multilevel Agglomerative Edge Bundling for Visualizing Large Graphs](http://yifanhu.net/PUB/edge_bundling.pdf) (Emden R. Gansner, Yifan Hu, Stephen North, Carlos Scheidegger).
+It is part of Adam Moritz's work at the CREATE Lab during the Summer of 2019.

 The edge bundling algorithm groups edges together to minimize the amount of ink used to render a graph.
 This particular paper introduces a fast